 Here are seven conditions for which spironolactone at different doses can help:

-- Severe Heart failure.
-When spironolactone is used at a starting dose of 12.5 to 25 mg once daily it has been shown to increase survival and reduce hospitalization when added to standard therapy.
-It is also recommended in patients after a heart attack who develop heart failure symptoms or have a history of diabetes mellitus.
+- Severe heart failure.
+Spironolactone at a starting dose of 12.5 to 25 mg once daily has been shown to increase survival and reduce hospitalization when added to standard therapy.
+It is also recommended in patients after a heart attack who develop heart failure symptoms or have a history of diabetes.

 - Acne in women.
 Several studies have shown that spironolactone taken at a dose of 50 to 200 mg once daily improves acne.

-- Hirsutism in women (excess hair growth on face or body).
-Oral contraceptives are the initial choice for the treatment of hirsutism in young women.
+- Excess hair growth in women (hirsutism).
+Oral contraceptives are the initial choice for the treatment of hirsutism, excess hair growth on the face or body, in young women.
 However, studies have shown that spironolactone added to oral contraceptives delivers better results.
-When used for hirsutism, 50 to 200 mg daily in 1 to 2 divided doses is better than placebo and better than oral contraceptives alone.
+When used for hirsutism, 50 to 200 mg daily in one to two divided doses is better than placebo and better than oral contraceptives alone.

 - Female pattern hair loss (characterized by thinning on the crown).
 In a 2005 British Journal of Dermatology study, 44% of women treated with spironolactone 200 mg daily had regrowth of hair, while another 44% had no change.

 Spironolactone is not for everyone.
-Women of reproductive age need to be aware that it should not be used during the first trimester of pregnancy because the antiandrogen effects of spironolactone have been shown to cause feminization of the male fetus in animal studies.
+Women of reproductive age need to be aware that it should not be used during the first trimester of pregnancy.
+Anti-male hormone effects of spironolactone have been shown to cause feminization of the male fetus in animal studies.

 We've sent a link to download the GoodRx mobile app to your phone.